10 Easy Steps to Reduce Machine Repair Time

 Tools

 3-Tools: I cannot overstress the importance of using proper and professional quality tools.
-When team members don’t have the correct tools to complete a task or their tools are inferior, the quality repair can suffer.
+When team members don’t have the correct tools to complete a task or their tools are inferior, the quality of the repair can suffer.
 Too many times, I have witnessed mechanics create a brand new problem while fixing the original problem.

-Preparation & Kits
+Preparation & Kits (Kitting)

 The best approach is to “kit” the repair.
 In our example above, we would not only have the spare cylinder, but we would also have the fittings and flow controls not just on hand but also installed on the air cylinder and ready to go.
 This makes the repair as simple as disconnecting airlines, removing the bad cylinder, installing the new cylinder, and connecting the pneumatic lines.

 Another example of kits gets me strange looks, but I do it because it makes sense.
 When I receive sensors or sensor cables with leads, I make a small hole in the packaging to pull the sensor cable out a few inches.
-I then strip the cable with my Jokari Sensor Special “Mini” Automatic Wire Stripper, strip the leads with my Jonard WSA 1439 Self-Adjusting Wire Stripper and crimp on wire ferrules with Knipex Automatic Wire Stripper 12 12 02.
+I then strip the cable with my Jokari Sensor Special “Mini” Automatic Wire Stripper, strip the leads with my Jonard WSA 1439 Self-Adjusting Wire Stripper, and crimp on wire ferrules with Knipex Automatic Wire Stripper 12 12 02.
 It’s a lot easier to prep the wires on the bench, and of course, it reduces machine repair time.
-Some time’s I’m asked, “what if the application doesn’t require ferrules?”.
-The answer is simple, they are easier to remove than install, and generally speaking, most sensor installations are improved with ferrules.
+Sometimes, I’m asked, “What if the application doesn’t require ferrules?”.
+The answer is simple: they are easier to remove than install and generally speaking, most sensor installations are improved with ferrules.

 Kits are one of the best ways to Reduce Machine Repair Time.